Norris takes pole for season-ending Abu Dhabi GP and Hamilton 18th in Mercedes farewell

 Hamilton's misfortune

-Seven-time F1 champion Hamilton is set to start his last race with Mercedes from 18th on the grid after a bizarre incident wrecked his final qualifying lap.
+Seven-time F1 champion Hamilton qualified 18th for his last race with Mercedes after a bizarre incident wrecked his final qualifying lap.
+He’s set to be 16th on the grid Sunday because of other drivers' penalties.

 A plastic pole marking the inside of a corner was knocked loose by Kevin Magnussen's Haas and Hamilton drove over it, leaving the object jammed under his Mercedes.